- Search The Registry

 - My Account

 *Norma Miller was born on this date in 1919.
-She was an African American lindy hop dancer, choreographer, actress, author, and comedian known as the "Queen of Swing".
+She was a Black lindy hop dancer, choreographer, actress, author, and comedian known as the "Queen of Swing".

 Norma Miller was born in Harlem, New York into mother Alma and father Norman, a soldier, both from Bridgetown, Barbados.
 She was named after her father, who died from pneumonia a month before her birth.
 She had an older sister, Dot.
 Young Miller took dance lessons from a young age.
 During the Great Depression, Miller and her family moved to an apartment near the Savoy Ballroom.